Subhadip-Paul2006/Healthtracker/LOG_IN_UI_FRONTEND_SERVICE_PROVIDER.md

 ## Objective

 Build the **Service Provider Login Page** for HealthTracker — a premium healthcare SaaS platform.
-The implementation must maintain **full visual consistency with the Patient and Doctor Login pages** while being distinctly tailored for service providers (Labs, Pharmacies, Clinics, Diagnostic Centers).
-The page shares the same split-panel shell, navbar, tab structure, input styles, and GSAP timing.
-Only the active role tab, left panel content, Three.js visual, card title, and placeholder text differ.
+The implementation must **pixel-accurately match the provided design reference image**.
+The page uses the same split-panel shell as all other HealthTracker login pages.
+The left panel features a full bleed orange gradient background with a provider/doctor photograph blended into the lower portion — no Three.js visual element is visible as a hero; Three.js is a low-opacity ambient layer only.
+The form card is white, compact, and contains the standard login fields with "Provider Login" as the card title.

 **Design feel:** Operational · Professional · Clinical Infrastructure · Trustworthy